Rick-Anderson/Report/GroupTopicVersioning.md

           * indlude2.md
           * ...
       * class-libraries.md (`>= aspnetcore-3.1`, including possibly versioning within the file for different major releases)

+### Cross-links

+Link with XREF as usual.
+Cross-link to the API docs as usual.

+Generally, try to avoid cross-linking a different version.
+If you must, use `[{LINK TEXT}](?view=aspnetcore-{X.Y}&preserve-view=true)` in the same topic or add that querystring to an XREF for an external topic link.
+It's probably best if we just say in text to the reader 'select a different version of this topic' in these cases and not hard cross-link per DocFX engineer Ying Hua's advice.

 ### INCLUDE files